opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 ```

 ##### Package Readme
 A package can include a `README.md` file describing what the package does and how to use it.
-By convention, the file is placed in the package's folder (`Packages/<PackageName>/README.md`) and added to the package like any other payload file:
+This readme serves as the end user documentation for the package.
+By convention, the file is placed in a `doc/` folder within the package's folder (`Packages/<PackageName>/doc/README.md`) rather than in the package's root, and is added to the package like any other payload file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>